-Pawsitive Works began with a vision to help at-risk youth develop the life skills they need to become caring, responsible, and empathetic individuals by using canines as facilitators for change.
+Pawsitive Works Non Profit began in 2009 with a vision to help at-risk youth develop the life skills they need to become caring, responsible, and empathetic individuals by using canines as facilitators for change.
 We believe that the human-canine bond forms a partnership that results in a heartfelt, lasting transformation for both the youth and dogs.
-It is truly a pathway through which we can open hearts and minds; inspiring individuals to achieve their fullest potential in life while increasing adoptability of the dogs.
+It is truly a pathway through which we can open hearts and minds; inspiring individuals to achieve their fullest potential in life.

-With this vision, in 2009, we formed a 501c3 nonprofit organization – Pawsitive Works.
 We launched our first pilot program in Boundary County, Idaho.
-Our program quickly became successful; we expanded our reach to surrounding communities in North Idaho and Washington.
+Our program quickly became successful; we expanded our reach to surrounding communities in North Idaho, Southern Idaho and Washington.

 Over the next two years we worked with professionals in psychology, education, juvenile justice, research and dog behavior /training to create a structured curriculum.
 Because we knew how important outcomes are, we made sure the curriculum included measurement tools.